 – 30 minutes of exercise a day

 If these points are met and your student is taking ADHD medication, it can result in a happy, healthy, focused student.
-With all these routines, the executive functioning pieces combined with medication are likely going to yield positive results.
+With all these routines, the executive function pieces combined with medication are likely going to yield positive results.

 *If you have questions about specific medications and doses, reach out to us and we’ll connect you with local psychiatrists who can provide you with more technical, educated answers.